njezersek/inari-wasm/README.md

 # 🦊 inari wasm 🕸

-**inari_wasm** is a striped down version of original [inari](https://github.com/unageek/inari) library which is a Rust implementation of [interval arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic).
+**inari_wasm** is a stripped-down version of the original [inari](https://github.com/unageek/inari) library which is a Rust implementation of [interval arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic).

-Original library uses [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) that allows it to specify different floating point rounding policies for calculating lower and upper bounds of an interval.
-Unfortunaly web assembly does not suport instructions necessary to change the rounding policy (https://github.com/WebAssembly/design/issues/1384).
-To use this library in web assembly I had to remove all functions from `gmp` and replace them with their normal counter parts.
+The original library uses [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) which allows it to specify different floating point rounding policies for calculating the lower and upper bounds of an interval.
+Unfortunately, web assembly does not support the instructions necessary to change the rounding policy  ([WebAssembly/design#1384](https://github.com/WebAssembly/design/issues/1384)).
+To use this library in web assembly I had to remove all functions from `gmp` and replace them with their normal counterparts.

-Original library uses SIMD instructions.
+The original library uses SIMD instructions.
 These are supported in web assembly but I don't know how to use them so they were also replaced.

-I modified the library by copying the functions one by one to a new project and modifing them.
+I modified the library by copying the functions one by one to a new project and modifying them.
 I included the `Interval` struct and all of its implementations.
-For now I haven't included `DecInterval`.
+For now, I haven't included `DecInterval`.

-> This version is less accurate and slower than original if you don't need to compile for wasm, please use the [original library](https://github.com/unageek/inari).
+> This version is less accurate and slower than the original if you don't need to compile for wasm, please use the [original library](https://github.com/unageek/inari).

 ## Example
 ```rust